Key Takeaways

 Often, when I accompany Dentaturism patients to discover the local cuisine, I notice that mititei are the dish that conquers them every time, being not only a perfect introduction to our gastronomy, but also the most authentic and tasty "dental test drive" for their new smile.

 A traditional Transylvanian platter includes a variety of meat, cheese and vegetable dishes, specific to the Transylvanian region.
-Among the most common are smoked bacon, homemade sausages, sausages, bell pepper, cheese, telemea cheese, but also various local specialties, such as kaizer or smoked pork.
+Among the most common are smoked bacon, homemade sausages, other cured meats, bell pepper, cheese, telemea cheese, but also various local specialties, such as kaizer or smoked pork.

 A rustic and hearty dish, polenta with cheese, sour cream and bacon in the oven is one of the most beloved traditional dishes in Transylvania.
 A comforting dish with an intense and authentic taste – perfect after an active day in Cluj or between two treatment sessions.